Henry Street Teams Continue to Go Above & Beyond

 The winners of Henry Street’s biannual employee recognition program were announced this month, with the Settlement’s School Based Mental Health Clinic (SBMHC) team taking top prize.

-The program, Above & Beyond 2.0, is rewards teams across Henry Street programs for work that exemplifies the tenets of Henry Street’s vision statement (innovation, inclusivity, integration, and excellence).
+The program, Above & Beyond 2.0, rewards teams across Henry Street programs for work that exemplifies the tenets of Henry Street’s vision statement (innovation, inclusivity, integration, and excellence).

 The SBMHC is a satellite clinic of the Settlement’s mental health services at the Community Consultation Center, and has locations in 10 Lower East Side public schools.
 It eliminates many barriers that prevent children and families from seeking mental health care by providing services on-site in schools, embracing a client-centered model of care.